The Pain of Product Complexity

 A core principle of this way of thinking is to create a deeper level of understanding as to what & why product variance is valued in the market, and intentionally identify what, how & why this will change over time.
 The why questions can be thought of as the variance drivers of what in your product needs to vary both now and in the future.
 With this deeper level of understanding, you can then know how to decouple what in your product should vary from what should not.

 Market complexity, as was discussed previously, is not controlled by the company but product variance is.
 Increasing product variance or product complexity to the extent it fulfills a larger range of customer needs creates value for the company.
 Internal product complexity in the form of unique parts and unique platforms drives cost.
-Typically these costs are not experienced as pains within the company until the threshold of “too much” complexity is reached, at which point the company decides to addresses the pain by attempting to remove the complexity.
+Typically, these costs are not experienced as pains within the company until the threshold of “too much” complexity is reached, at which point the company decides to address the pain by attempting to remove the complexity.
 But we know you cannot have product variance without some part variance, so having too few unique parts to support needed product variance can cause pain of a different sort in the form of lower market share or lower margins.
 Complexity itself is then neither good nor bad, but since it drives cost, then it should be treated similarly to the allocation of other business costs by making strategic decisions about where and how much complexity should be invested to achieve the maximum value to the business.
 The goal should be complexity optimization rather than complexity reduction.

 The Three Value Disciplines Framework